 - Which value propositions set your brand apart from your competitors?

 - How would you like your customers to describe your brand to their friends and family?

 Step 02 – Do your research

 Find out more information about the industry that you are involved in.
 Look into the backstory or history and the emerging trends in the marketplace.
+This could include new trends like NFT design or colors and shapes that are popular.
 Take on the visual research and check out the logos of your competition.
 If you do manage to find some kind of trend here, you will need to make a call on whether you will go with the trend or just be innovative and creative.